periph/website/site/content/project/contributing.md

 All submissions, including submissions by project members, require review.
 The `periph` project uses Github pull requests for this purpose.

+`periph` provides an extensible driver registry and common bus interfaces.
+`periph` is designed to work well with drivers living in external packages so it is fine to start device drivers in your own repository.

 # Code quality